 The Performance Analyzer feature is now available in the Power BI desktop and that’s what I’m going to show you in this tutorial.
 Using the Performance Analyzer, you can find out how your report elements, such as visuals and DAX formulas, are performing.
+You may watch the full video of this tutorial at the bottom of this blog.

 After running the analysis, you can interpret the results provided by the Performance Analyzer in Power BI.
 The results will help you find out the bottlenecks in your slow reports.